-In the 2017-18 Program Year, the City of Bryan will provide rehabilitation/reconstruction assistance to a minimum of 3 homeowners through the Home Owner Housing Assistance Program and minor repair assistance to a minimum of 20 low-income owner-occupied dwellings.
+In the 2018-19 Program Year, the City of Bryan will provide rehabilitation/reconstruction assistance to a minimum of 3 homeowners through the Home Owner Housing Assistance Program and minor repair assistance to a minimum of 20 low-income owner-occupied dwellings.
 It is expected that 14 of these 23 homeowners will be elderly and/or disabled.
 It's anticipated that 10 lower-income, eligible applicants will purchase homes using the City of Bryan's Home Buyers Down-Payment Assistant Program.
-An additional 1 property will be acquired using CDBG funding, for future affordable housing.
+An additional 1 new affordable elderly rental property will be developed by the City's CHDO.